mish86/wfmon/README.md

 ### Must have features
 - [x] Calcualte Width in Mghz (20/40/80/160).
 - [x] Switch column view for RSSI/Quality/Bars with sorting support.
+- [x] Coloring of rows according to RSSI/Quality/Bars value (custom rows render).
+- [x] Mark a row with color or emoji, if row relates to a network associated before wfmon start.
 - [ ] Generate code from manuf dictionary.
 Add Manufacture data. https://go.dev/blog/generate
 - [ ] Switch column view for BSSID/Manufacture with sorting support.
-- [ ] Mark a row with color or emoji, if row relates to a network associated before wfmon start.
 - [ ] Add flags support. -i --interface. if not provided then use default wifi interface.
+- [ ] Search network by SSID, hotkey /

 ### Next Minor features
 - [ ] Add Seen data/column.